 Arizona specifies that only the deceased person’s surviving spouse, children, parent or guardian, or a personal representative acting on behalf of one of those individuals, can file a legal action for wrongful death.
 If the deceased person has a will naming a personal representative, that person can also file this type of legal claim.
 Often, when a person has several close surviving family members, an attorney can file a wrongful death lawsuit on behalf of the group rather than an individual if desired.
 We can also provide legal advice to help you determine the fair division of this type of settlement or legal award according to the Arizona line of succession.

-What Are the Common Types of Wrongful Death Actions?
+What Are the Common Types of Wrongful Death Lawsuits?

 Some of the types of accidents that most frequently lead to wrongful death lawsuits include:

-- Motor vehicle collisions, including incidents involving trucks, pedestrians, and cyclists
+- Motor vehicle collisions, including truck accidents, pedestrian accidents, and cyclists

 - Severe burn injuries

-- Accidents that occur on a construction site and other work-related incidents
+- Construction site accidents and other work-related incidents

 - Deaths resulting from medical malpractice by a health care provider